WHAT IS LUNA?

 Let DJ Si and Next Passage stimulate your senses with this audio/visual extravaganza dance party.

 We couldn’t have done this without a team of dedicated people.
 Our core Luna team consists of:

 - Miriam Manley, Executive Director, Revelstoke Arts Council

 - Victoria Strange, Executive Director, Revelstoke Visual Arts Centre

 - Rob Buchanan, Lead Artist, Ideas Man

 The Countdown is ON!
 Spot the Rocket over the summer and take a selfie.
 Share your snapshot on Instagram and tag @lunaartfest or #RevelinLuna for a chance to win a free Luna T-Shirt!

 Crank.
 Crank.
 Whirrrr.
 The Luna Idea Generator is working hard.
 Spot it in various locations that will eventually be the venues for amazing works of art!

-The Guide will be released in paper format in the September issue of The Revelstoke Mountaineer and will also be available for download in early September.
+The Guide can be found in paper or digital format in the September issue of The Revelstoke Mountaineer.